mgehrtz/nytBooksApp/README.md

 - Next.js
 - NestJS with Prisma

-To get up and runing, run the following commands:
+1. To get up and runing, run the following commands:

 ```shell
 git clone https://github.com/mgehrtz/nytBooksApp.git
 cd nytBookApp
 ```

-Create .env files following the example .env in the `client`, and `api` directories.
+2. Create .env files following the example .env in the `client`, and `api` directories.
+3. Create a DB and DB User.

 ```shell
 npm run setup